PHOENIXcenter/pi-USEA/README.md

 ## 1. Tool Overview

-1. This tool is specifically designed to predict the activity of ubiquitin ligases and deubiquitinases.
+This tool is specifically designed to predict the activity of ubiquitin ligases and deubiquitinases.
 Users only need to upload the ratio change data of their ubiquitinome of interest to obtain corresponding enzyme activity prediction results.

-2. Tool Components

-- Code Part 1: Organizes and merges different interaction datasets; Code Part 2: Calculates enzyme activity.
-- Dataset Part1_interaction: Contains raw interaction datasets for *Homo sapiens* and *Mus musculus*.
-- Dataset Part2_calculation: Contains curated interaction datasets for *Homo sapiens* and *Mus musculus*.
-- Example Data: `test_data` and results based on `test_data` (including enzyme activity predictions, redundancy overlap, and threshold evaluation results).

 ## 2. Core Features